 I was a 50 something hairstylist in a mall in a salon in Northern Ontario, Canada dreaming of warm winters in Central America and working for myself.
-I was so tired of my life and everything about it.
-I lived to work and I worked to survive.
+I knew I had to figure out how to make a career change because being a hairstylist no longer interested me.

 I had no life and the little boring life I did have was riddled with stress, anxiety, frustration, hopelessness and sadness.
 I honestly hated my life.